ontop/ontop-website/tutorial/federation/denodo/README.md

 We get only one result --> We need to flatten the data:
 - In the left window, right-click on {}stations -> New -> flatten (to display the data sources, you may need to right-click on 'bzopendata' -> 'Refresh')
-- Right click on the row 'features' ine the table -> 'Flatten array "features"' In addition, we want to project the subfields of the JSON object 'properties':
+- Right click on the row 'features' ine the table -> 'Flatten array features'
+In addition, we want to project the subfields of the JSON object 'properties':
 - Select the 'Output' tab, and right-click on 'properties' -> 'Project subfields of properties'